x702-obfuscated/Python-Notes/4-Iteration/1-While-Loops.md

 <br>

 # `Nested While Loops`
+`Nesting` refers to the placement of one or more constructs with another construct of the same type.

-`Nested while loops` are one or more while loops placed inside of another.
+Placing one or more while loops inside of another creates a `nested while loop`.

 > The inner while loop executes completely for every 1 iteration of the outer loop.

 <br>

-Placing one while loop into another while loop.
+Placing one while loop inside another while loop.

 syntax:
 ```